TheRacetrack/racetrack/docs/deployment/remote-kubernetes-gateway.md

 ## Install plugin

-On your main hub Racetrack, install
+On your Racetrack's "Main Hub", install
 [remote Kubernetes plugin](https://github.com/TheRacetrack/plugin-remote-kubernetes).
 You can do it with:
 ```